danirod/cartero/doc/releng.md

 1. Update the version number from the following files:
    - Cargo.toml: update the version number in the project metadata.
    - Cargo.lock: run `cargo b` to press the new version number after updating Cargo.toml.
-   - build-aux/macos-build.sh: there should be two APP_VERSION variables in the file header.
-   - build-aux/macos-installer.sh: there should be two strings declaring the .dmg name.
    - meson.build: there's a version number when declaring the project info.
 1. Update the NEWS.md file with the release notes for this version.
 1. Reformat the release notes for this version and add them to the releases section of data/cartero.metainfo.xml.in.in.